anderbijlpark Gauteng - Vanderbijlpark History - Vanderbijlpark Information

 Dating back to 1950, the town of Sasolburg originated around the first petrol-from-coal plant the world has ever seen.
 Since then a sprawling, but modern and well-planned, town grew around a fast developing industrial complex headed by the Sasol Company.
 The latter today is a global petro-chemical giant listed inter alia on the New York Stock Exchange.

-Gauteng Happenings and its associates disclaim all liability for any loss, damage, injury or expense however caused, arising from the use of or reliance upon, in any manner, the information provided through this service and does not warrant the truth, accuracy or completeness of the information provided
+Happenings Websites and its associates disclaim all liability for any loss, damage, injury or expense however caused, arising from the use of or reliance upon, in any manner, the information provided through this service and does not warrant the truth, accuracy or completeness of the information provided